sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 #### The app does not show up in the menu bar

 macOS hides menu bar apps when there is no space left in the menu bar.
 This is a common problem on MacBooks with a notch.
 Try quitting some other menu bar apps to free up space.
-If this does not solve it, try quitting Bartender if you have it installed.
+If this does not solve it, try quitting Bartender/Ice if you have it installed.

+#### Dato does not work with Ice

+This is an [issue with Ice](https://github.com/jordanbaird/Ice/discussions/298) and must be fixed there.

 #### Can I buy Dato from outside the App Store and Setapp?